greenbone/docs/src/architecture.rst

 * Greenbone Security Assistant (GSA) with the Greenbone Security Assistant Daemon (gsad)

-The Greenbone Community Edition is released under Open Source licenses.
+The Greenbone Community Edition is released under open-source licenses.
 By using it, Linux distributions can create and provide the software components in the form of installation packages.